rubii22/Gemini-Chatbot/README.md

 > 💬 Ask me anything:
 > - “Who is the founder of OpenAI?”
 > - “Give me a summary of artificial intelligence.”
-> - “Tell me a fun fact about space!”
+> - “Tell me a fun fact about space!"

 ---